Tufts-University/FLOCK/README.md

 Welcome to the FLOCK-GPS repository

-The purpose of this package is to offer a processing and feature extraction toolkit for assessing group movement dynamics from GPS location data.
+The purpose of this package is to serve as a processing and feature extraction toolkit for assessing group movement dynamics from GPS location data.

 ## Documentation